 Also of interest is that Wilton has more people living here who work in computers and math than 95% of the places in the US.

 Wilton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wilton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Wilton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Wilton doesn't have a public transportation system that people use for their commute.

-The overall education level of Wilton is somewhat higher than in the average US city of 21.84%: 26.08% of adults 25 and older in the town have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Wilton citizens is substantially higher than the typical US community, as 31.61% of adults in Wilton have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Wilton in 2010 was $36,737, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $146,948 for a family of four.
-However, Wilton contains both very wealthy and poor people as well.
+The per capita income in Wilton in 2018 was $50,370, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $201,480 for a family of four.

-Wilton is a very ethnically-diverse town.
+Wilton is an extremely ethnically-diverse town.
 The people who call Wilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilton residents report their race to be White, followed by Asian.
 Wilton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.15% of the town’s residents.
-Important ancestries of people in Wilton include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 31.46% of the town’s residents.
+Important ancestries of people in Wilton include English, Irish, German, Italian, and Portuguese.

 The most common language spoken in Wilton is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Chinese.